 The functioning of the routing security services requires keys and credentials.
-Therefore, even though not directly a ROLL security requirement, an LLN MUST have a process for initial key and credential configuration, as well as secure storage within the associated devices (including use of trusted platform modules where feasible and appropriate to the operating environment).
+Therefore, even though not directly a ROLL security requirement, an LLN MUST have a process for initial key and credential configuration, as well as secure storage within the associated devices.
+Anti-tampering SHOULD be a consideration in physical design.
 Beyond initial credential configuration, an LLN is also encouraged to have automatic procedures for the revocation and replacement of the maintained security credentials.